 - 12.6.1.
 The Development Authority may, by written notice, order the registered owner, the person in possession of the land or buildings, or the person responsible for the contravention or all or any of them to: - a. stop the development or use of the land or buildings in whole or in part as directed by the notice; - b. demolish, remove, replace the development or landscaping; and/or - c. take such other measures as are specified in the notice so that the development or use of the land or buildings is in accordance with the MGA, a development permit, subdivision approval, or this Bylaw as the case may be, within the time specified by the notice. - 12.6.2.
-The Order shall specify a deadline for compliance and shall: - a. state a time within which the person must comply with the Order; - b. state that if the person does not comply with the Order within the specified time, the municipality will take the action or measure at the expense of the person; - c. state the date the Order was made; and - d. be sent to the person(s) that is subject to the Order on the same day the Order is made. - 12.6.3.
+The Order shall specify a deadline for compliance and shall: - a. state that if the person does not comply with the Order within the specified time, the municipality will take the action or measure at the expense of the person; - b. state the date the Order was made; and - c. be sent to the person(s) that is subject to the Order on the same day the Order is made. - 12.6.3.
 The County may register a caveat, under the Land Titles Act, against the certificate of title for the land that is subject to the Order, provided that the caveat is discharged when the Order has been complied with. - 12.6.4.
-The County's costs of carrying out any actions required for compliance may be added to the tax roll of the land subject to the Order. - 12.6.5.
+The County's costs of carrying out any actions required for compliance may be added to the tax roll of the land subject to the Order, in accordance with the MGA. - 12.6.5.
 Stop Orders can be appealed in accordance with the MGA.
-Refer to Section 10.0: Development Appeal Process.
+Refer to Section 10.0: Appeal Process.